 Laos was a total surprise for us…unexpected beauty, exceptionally good food, incredibly friendly people.
-We only spent one week in this amazing country but it stole my heart.
+We only spent one week in this amazing country and it stole my heart.

 We arrived in Laos from Thailand, taking the slow boat down the Mekong River to Luang Prabang.
 Luang Prabang…a small town with a goofy name, is also one of the prettiest small towns in Southeast Asia.
 Laos was once a French colony and it’s the French influences that make Luang Prabang so enjoyable.